 - Location: Colorado

-Because you are required to hold a valid driver's license to operate a vehicle, you must, if you're 21 years or older, renew your license every five years.
-If you're a minor, between the ages of 16 and 21, you have until 20 days after your 21st birthday to renew.
+Because you are required to hold a valid driver's license to operate a vehicle, you must renew your license by the date specified on your license.
+If you're a minor under 21 years old, you must wait until your 21st birthday to renew.
 Specific renewal situations are explained below.

 You must also carry car insurance.
 You can shop and compare rates at our Insurance Center.